Booral & Round Island Project Weed Management

 12.3.8 - Palustrine wetland swamps with Cyperus spp., Schoenoplectus spp. and Eleocharis spp. of concern

 12.3.11 - Eucalyptus tereticornis +/Eucalyptus siderophloia, Corymbia intermedia open forest on alluvial plains usually near coast of concern.

 The Myrtle Mangrove Osbornia octodonta has recently been recorded at the site.
 This species has a patchy distribution and is uncommon in the region.

 Subtropical and Temperate Coastal Saltmarsh is a Threatened Ecological Community found at the site.
 The saltmarsh extends to the high tide mark in the mangrove vegetation and along sections of the western bank of the creek.

 Natural resource management at this site will assist in the maintenance of a significant habitat site for the Green Turtle, and:

 Last updated: 6 December 2022

 This page should be cited as:

-Department of Environment and Science, Queensland (2022) Booral & Round Island Project Weed Management, WetlandInfo website, accessed 1 February 2023.
+Department of Environment, Science and Innovation, Queensland (2022) Booral & Round Island Project Weed Management, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/wetland-project/booral-round-island-project-weed-management-a2cd/